Annuities are one of the simplest investment vehicles one could acquire.

 Possible Reduction in Old Age Security (OAS) Clawback- As mentioned above, the majority of the payment received from a non-registered Prescribed Annuity is a tax free return of principal.
 This will lower your annual taxable income each year and if you are experiencing clawback on your OAS payments, this can reduce (or possibly eliminate) this clawback.

 No more re-investment risk - With an insured annuity, you don’t have to worry anymore about how long to lock your money in with a GIC or a bond.
 Or better yet, no more rolling over those 1-year GICs each year waiting for the interest rate to go up.

 Fully guaranteed income - Annuity income is guaranteed 100% up to $2,000 per month of income.
 This is insured by Assuris which is the equivalent to the bank’s CDIC coverage.
 You can find out more about this at their website at the Assuris website.

 Lifetime guarantee - no matter how long the annuitant(s) live, the income will pay them for their lifetime regardless of how long that is.
 If desired, the annuity can be structured to have a minimum guarantee payment period in order to recoup some or all of the principal regardless of when the annuitant(s) die.

-Pension Tax Credit - If you’re over 65 and you don’t have any other qualifying income vehicles, annuities qualify for the pension tax credit which means that you’re first $1,000 of income is tax free.
+Pension Tax Credit - If you’re over 65 and you don’t have any other qualifying income vehicles, annuities qualify for the pension tax credit which means that your first $2,000 of income is tax free.